syncfusion-content/windowsforms-docs/WindowsForms/Chart/Localization.md

 # Localization

-[Localization](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl~Localization.html) allows a chart to display data according to the language and culture specific to a particular country or region.
+[Localization](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl~Localization.html) allows chart to display data according to the language and culture specific to a particular country or region.

 EssentialChart now supports localization; built-in resource files for specific languages can be easily added.
 Context menu items, exception messages, and some of the toolbar items can be localized.